 It's human nature.
-But, there's so much to know in this world, we can't all be experts in everything.
+But there's so much to know in this world, and we can't all be experts in everything.
 So we specialize.
 It's very important to ask questions of any specialist, whether it's your doctor, financial advisor or your automotive technician in Corvallis, Oregon.

 Your service advisor at Clayton's Auto Service wants to answer your questions.
 We want you to understand the recommendation and why it needs to be done.